bit2swaz/quoteshot-v1/README.md

 ## 🎯 About This Project & The Pivot

 This project was built as a personal challenge to create a polished, real-world application from scratch.
-The goal was to go beyond a simple to-do list and build a delightful, useful tool that could serve as the foundation for a full-fledged SaaS product. `quoteshot` was a success in that regard—it taught me invaluable lessons about product design, development, and shipping.
+The goal was to go beyond a simple to-do list and build a delightful, useful tool that could serve as the foundation for a full-fledged SaaS product. `QuoteShot` was a success in that regard—it taught me invaluable lessons about product design, development, and shipping.

 However, the most critical lesson I learned was about **founder-market fit**.
 Building for a general audience is tough; building for an audience you are a part of gives you an unfair advantage.

-For that reason, I have made the strategic decision to archive `quoteshot` and go all-in on a new mission that I am deeply passionate about: **`CodeCompass`**, an AI-powered learning engine designed to help developers like myself navigate their careers.
+For that reason, I have made the strategic decision to archive `QuoteShot` and go all-in on a new mission that I am deeply passionate about: **`CodeCompass`**, an AI-powered learning engine designed to help developers like myself navigate their careers.

 The journey building `quoteshot` was the perfect training ground.
 Now, the main event begins.
-You can follow my journey building `CodeCompass` in public on **[X/Twitter @bit2swaz](https://twitter.com/bit2swaz)**.
+You can follow my journey building `CodeCompass` in public on **[X @bit2swaz](https://x.com/bit2swaz)**.

 ### ✅ Key Features (MVP)